PKrynski/hello-world/README.md

 hello-world
 ===========

 First steps... soon, experience the power of the force you will.
-Fear not shall you!
+Fear shall you not!

 “Always pass on what you have learned.”